-3.1 Background removal
+3.1.
+Background removal

-Measurement of the spatial and temporal variation of the background magnetic field within the laboratory is critical for indoor mapping.
-Interference at frequencies above the Nyquist frequency (5 Hz), such as 60 Hz electrical interference, are assumed to be aliased into the measurements.
-Previous work with the GSMP-35U magnetometer suggests that internal processing may apply filtering that could reduce interference aliasing (Tuck et al., 2018).
-Other magnetometers may have the ability to sample at higher rates that can accommodate anti-aliasing filters and reduce this interference (ex.
-Versteeg et al., 2007).
+Measurement of the spatial and temporal variation of the background magnetic field within the laboratory is critical

+130 for indoor mapping.
+In some cases, such as 60 Hz electrical interference, the background magnetic field can be removed through filtering or other post-processing methods.
 Other, more complex interference sources that cannot be removed by simple methods, such as the variation in the inducing background vector, must be characterized before and during the mapping as it will have a major influence on the mapping error.

-- For each mapping, the measurements of the background magnetic intensity were made along the track length without the UAS present in order to: - a) Measure the spatial distribution of the background and provide a correction for isolating the anomalous field associated with the UAS.
+- 135 For each mapping, the measurements of the background magnetic intensity were made along the track length without the UAS present in order to: - a) Measure the spatial distribution of the background and provide a correction for isolating the anomalous field associated with the UAS.
 For example, the background for the FW mapping varied smoothly between an intensity of 52,100±2,500 nT (±5%), a declination of 0.6±50.6°, and an inclination of 85.2±3.1° (Fig. 3).
-The spatial distribution of the background was similar for each mapping. - Monitor variation of the background over time.
+The spatial distribution of the background was similar for each mapping. - b) Monitor variation of the background over time.
 The method assumes a minimal variation in background during the collection time.
 Line closure error (CE{line}) was used to evaluate temporal variations between background lines by calculating the difference between TF measurements at the north-end parking position for each set of sequential forward-return lines: